Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

 \subsection{Lexical Search Paradigms}

-Lexical search paradigms operate on the textual representation of documents and queries, primarily relying on keyword frequency and statistical signals to determine relevance.
-These methods are valued for their efficiency, interpretability, and precision in exact keyword matching.
-However, their effectiveness can be constrained by the ``vocabulary mismatch'' problem \cite{GangulyRMJ15}; they often struggle to understand contextual nuance, treating text as an unordered collection of words.
-This section reviews the two most prominent lexical paradigms: traditional Full-Text Search (\fts) and modern learned Sparse Vector Search (\svs), whose distinct characteristics are illustrated in Figure \ref{fig:retrieval method example} (left).
+Lexical search paradigms operate on the textual representation of documents and queries, determining relevance primarily through keyword frequency and statistical signals.
+While valued for their efficiency, interpretability, and precision, their effectiveness is constrained by the ``vocabulary mismatch'' problem \cite{GangulyRMJ15}.
+Treating text as an unordered collection of words, they often struggle to capture contextual nuance.
+This section reviews the two most prominent lexical paradigms---traditional Full-Text Search ({\fts}) and modern learned Sparse Vector Search ({\svs})---whose distinct characteristics are illustrated in Figure \ref{fig:retrieval method example} (left).